 A Political Calculus...

-Friends I have known in graduate school that have discussed current affairs with me have occasionally expressed surprise at the positions I have taken.
+Friends from graduate school that discussed current affairs with me have occasionally expressed surprise at the positions I have taken.
 These positions seemingly combine a socially liberal with a fiscally conservative bent, which is not entirely accurate.
 Most conventional representations of political spectra rely on a single axis, running left to right, with American liberal/left-wing/socialist/labor/progressive on one end, and right-wing/conservative/reactionary on the opposite end.
-It is a model that does grievous harm to the great diversity of opinion, and is noteworthy mostly for its lack of granularity.
+It's a model that does harm to the great diversity of opinion, and is noteworthy for its lack of granularity.

 It is worth noting that I reject the formulation of libertarian theorists, who insist government intervention is wrong in (almost) every case.
 By way of example, I currently live in Upper Alton, IL.
 Homer Adams Parkway is the main drag through U/A, and I assure you faithfully that it would be uninhabitable without the traffic signal at the intersection of HAP and Alby.
 That traffic signal represents a government intervention.
 Libertarians would, in rather shrill fashion, tell you the traffic signal was a government intrusion into their private lives.
 I'm telling you that you or I would have to move to Missouri if it wasn't there, local driving skills being what they are.
 So the question arises: How much government intervention, and what kind?
 The only thing that is clear to me at this juncture is that reasoned discussion, supported by empirical evidence, is the most promising approach to finding an answer.
 Not shrill polemics.